mebauer/mta-data/README.md

 The full code can be found in the [data-exporter.py](https://github.com/mebauer/mta-data/blob/main/data-exporter.py) file.

 # 3. Data
 The [MTA Subway Origin-Destination Ridership Estimate: 2023](https://data.ny.gov/Transportation/MTA-Subway-Origin-Destination-Ridership-Estimate-2/uhf3-t34z/about_data) data was retrieved from the [New York Open Data Portal](https://data.ny.gov/).
-Additionally, make sure to review the [Overview Guide](https://github.com/mebauer/mta-data/blob/main/MTA_SubwayOriginDestinationRidershipEstimate2023_Overview.pdf) and the [Data Dictionairy](https://github.com/mebauer/mta-data/blob/main/MTA_SubwayOriginDestinationRidershipEstimate_DataDictionary.pdf).
+Additionally, make sure to review the [Overview Guide](https://github.com/mebauer/mta-data/blob/main/MTA_SubwayOriginDestinationRidershipEstimate2023_Overview.pdf) and the [Data Dictionairy](https://github.com/mebauer/mta-data/blob/main/MTA_SubwayOriginDestinationRidershipEstimate_DataDictionary.pdf) files.
 Both can be found in this repository.
 The Overview Guide discusses the data collection methodology, statistical and analytical issues, limitations of use, and more.

 # 4. Additional Resources
 From the MTA: